Tinymanhood/Rouge-Like-Expanded/README.md

 9. Extract the files and folders into the newly created "images" folder.
 10. Start up Ren'Py and launch the project.

-Repeat step 5, 6, 8 and 9 in order to update.

 ## Features:
 **New hair colors**: